 Prospective PhD Applicants

 Applications are accepted for fall admission only.
 The application deadline for full consideration for fall admission is January 31.
-Files completed after this date will be considered, but students should recognize that most of the financial resources will be committed by early spring.
+Only complete submissions will be reviewed; files completed after this date may be considered depending on the availability of resources and the needs of the program.

 To be eligible for admission to the Physics PhD program, applicants must:

-• International applicants must demonstrate English proficiency via the TOEFL, IELTS or PTE.
-More information regarding English proficiency and required scores can be found at: https://admission.asu.edu/international/graduate/english-proficiency .
+International applicants must demonstrate English proficiency via the TOEFL, IELTS or PTE.
+More information regarding English proficiency and required scores can be found under ASU's English Proficiency Requirement for International Applicants.

 Test Scores

 Applicants facing financial hardship may request a waiver for their application fee.
 Please complete the online application up to the fee payment page.
-To apply for an application fee waiver, please send the following materials to both Dr. Oliver Beckstein (obeckste@asu.edu) and Araceli Vizcarra (araceli.vizcarra@asu.edu):
+To apply for an application fee waiver, ensure you have all the information listed below and fill out the ASU Physics PhD Fee Waiver Application Form.
+For any questions please contact physics.grad@asu.edu:

 If you request is approved, we will let you know that you can submit your application without paying the fee.
 The Department of Physics has established a limited budget for these waivers.
 Requests will be considered as they are received until funds are depleted.